kena0ki/dddl/README.md

 L3 "a0003","3","0.3","b0000003"
 L4 "a0004","4","0.4","b0000004"
 ```
 > This library is not yet stable.
-Any features or APIs are subject to change even if its minor version is updated.
+Any features or APIs are subject to change even if it's a minor version update.

 ## Getting started
 ### Installation
 ``` sh
 npm install dddl
 ```
-### Usage
+### Simple usage
 ``` typescript
 import { parseAndGenerate } from 'dddl';
 const sql = `